 Why residence (not domicile) now drives almost everything

-The pre-6-April-2025 framework gave domicile a privileged role: foreign-domiciled UK residents could claim the remittance basis on foreign income and gains, and the deemed-dom 15-of-20 test brought worldwide IHT exposure with a generous lag.
+The pre-6-April-2025 framework gave domicile a privileged role: if you were UK-resident but foreign-domiciled you could claim the remittance basis on foreign income and gains, and the deemed-dom 15-of-20 test brought worldwide IHT exposure with a generous lag.
 From 6 April 2025 that architecture was rewired:

-• Income tax and CGT.
+- Income tax and CGT.
 The remittance basis was abolished by FA 2025 s.40 and Schedule 9.
-UK residents are taxed on a worldwide arising basis, subject only to the new 4-year FIG exemption for qualifying new arrivals.
+If you are UK-resident you are taxed on a worldwide arising basis, subject only to the new 4-year FIG exemption for qualifying new arrivals.

-• IHT.
+- IHT.
 The historic deemed-dom architecture was replaced by the residence-based LTR test under IHTA 1984 ss.6A-6C.
-Worldwide-IHT exposure now depends on UK-residence pattern, not domicile.
+Worldwide-IHT exposure now depends on your UK-residence pattern, not your domicile.

-The headline framing is straightforward: residence is now the master concept.
-Domicile retains residual operation but no longer drives the mainstream UK tax position.
-Competitor pages still routinely discuss "non-dom status" as if it confers a current UK tax advantage; that framing is out of date.
+Residence is now the master concept.
+Domicile keeps a residual role but no longer drives your mainstream UK tax position.
+If anything you read still treats "non-dom status" as a live UK tax advantage in its own right, that framing is out of date.

 The Statutory Residence Test in three stages

 FA 2013 Sch 45 establishes a three-stage cascade.
-The individual works through the stages in order; the first stage that gives a clear result determines residence for that tax year.
+You work through the stages in order, and the first stage that gives a clear result fixes your residence for that tax year.

 Stage 1: automatic non-residence tests

-If any one of the three automatic non-residence tests is met, the individual is automatically non-resident for the tax year:
+Meet any one of the three automatic non-residence tests and you are automatically non-resident for the tax year:

-• Test 1 (the leaver test): fewer than 16 days in the UK in the tax year, AND UK-resident in any of the three preceding tax years.
+- Test 1 (the leaver test): fewer than 16 days in the UK in the tax year, AND you were UK-resident in any of the three preceding tax years.

-• Test 2 (the non-leaver test): fewer than 46 days in the UK in the tax year, AND NOT UK-resident in any of the three preceding tax years.
+- Test 2 (the non-leaver test): fewer than 46 days in the UK in the tax year, AND you were NOT UK-resident in any of the three preceding tax years.

-If none of the automatic non-residence tests is met, the cascade moves to Stage 2.
+If you meet none of these, the cascade moves to Stage 2.

 Stage 2: automatic UK residence tests

-If any one of the three automatic UK residence tests is met, the individual is automatically UK-resident:
+Meet any one of the three automatic UK residence tests and you are automatically UK-resident:

-• Test 2 (the UK home test): the only home is in the UK, OR all homes are UK-based and the individual is present in a UK home for 91 or more days in the year.
+- Test 2 (the UK home test): your only home is in the UK, OR all your homes are UK-based and you are present in a UK home for 91 or more days in the year.

 If neither automatic test gives a result, the cascade moves to Stage 3.